mabdula/Isabelle-Graph-Library/README.md

  - The AdWords algorithm for online auction allocation, by Mehta, Saberi, Vazirani, and Vazirani.

- - Background theory on independence systems/matroids and the Best-In-Greedy algorithm for matroids and greedoids.
+ - Background theory on independence systems/matroids and the Best-In-Greedy algorithms for matroids and greedoids.

+ - The matroid intersection algorithm for unweighted matroids.

  - Kruskal's algorithm for finding minimum spanning trees, implemented as an instance of the Best-In-Greedy algorithm for Matroids.

  - Prim's algorithm for finding minimum spanning trees, implemented as an instance of the Best-In-Greedy algorithm for Greedoids.

+ - An $O(n·m·(log n + log m))$ algorithm for bi-partite maximum cardinality matching based on the matroid intersection algorithm.

  - Some fundamental theory for minimum cost flows and related algorithms, including Orlin's Algorithm, which is one of the most efficient methods for this class of problems.